MarcusYSera/vue-recipe-app/client/README.md

 fix duration display: days/hrs/mins vs day/hr/min

+add a mark on the calendar for selected/view date vs current Date add arrows around date to allow easier movement from one day to another

+display multiple events over lapping on the same time slots - ideas: cards/ google calendar/ ect decide on how to display multiple to-do items

-fix displaying of to list items that exceed 24 hours
+~~fix displaying of to list items that exceed 24 hours~~

-allow a user to go back and reselect start time or end time
+enable editting of to-do list items: allow a user to go back and reselect start time or end time

 add in recipe page - enable association of recipe with to-do item - create baking timelines